Skip to content

 Actions

-An action is a saved, replayable flow through your app — login, navigating to a screen, completing a multi-step form.
-The plugin records them automatically when verification passes; you replay them in seconds via /run-action, and the agent uses them as prologues when it needs to reach a known state.
+An action is a saved, parameterised flow through your app — login, navigating to a screen, completing a multi-step form.
+The plugin records them automatically when /test-feature verification passes; you replay them in seconds via /run-action, and the agent uses them as prologues when it needs to reach a known state before doing new work.

 Where.rn-agent/actions/<name>.yaml.
 The plugin’s home in your project is .rn-agent/.

 Create oneRun /rn-dev-agent:test-feature <description>.
-When verification passes, the plugin saves the verified walk as an action.
+On clean verification, the verified walk is saved as an action.

 Run oneList with /rn-dev-agent:list-learned-actions; replay with /rn-dev-agent:run-action <name>.
 The agent also picks an action automatically when it needs to reach a known state.